-1. INTRODUCTION
+1. Introduction

-Geometric tools of nonlinear control theory [22, 32] have long been used for feedback linearization of controlaffine systems.
+Geometric tools of nonlinear control theory [22,31] have long been used for feedback linearization of control-affine systems.
 The induced changes of variables readily solve the inverse problems of computing inputs corresponding to a prescribed behavior of outputs.
 In the context of these inverse problems, trajectory optimization is often important, especially in applications.
 For that purpose, two families of numerical techniques are commonly used (see [42]).
 The direct methods imply a discretization of the optimal control problem, yielding a nonlinear program (NLP).
 On the other hand, indirect methods (a.k.a. adjoint methods) are based on the solution of necessary conditions for optimality, as derived by the calculus of variations.
-While direct methods have been the workhorse of control engineers [6, 7, 20, 21], indirect methods are usually reported to produce higher accuracy solutions, although being relatively instable.
-Both approaches can be cascaded to take advantages of these properties (see [11, 38, 39, 42]).
+While direct methods have been the workhorse of control engineers [6,7,20,21], indirect methods are usually reported to produce higher accuracy solutions, although being relatively instable.
+Both approaches can be cascaded to take advantages of these properties (see [11,37,38,42]).

 Inversion has lately been used in direct methods of numerical optimal control.
-The numerical impact of the relative degree (as defined in [22]) of the output chosen to cast the optimal control problem into a NLP was emphasized in [25, 34].
+The numerical impact of the relative degree (as defined in [22]) of the output chosen to cast the optimal control problem into a NLP was emphasized in [25,33].
 Given the system dynamics and an optimal cost, it was shown how to take advantage of the geometric structure of the dynamics to reduce the dimensionality of a numerical collocation scheme.
 In general collocation methods, coefficients are used to approximate with basis functions both states and inputs [21].
-While it was known since [37] that it is numerically efficient to eliminate the control, it was emphasized in [25,34] that it is possible to reduce the problem further.
-Choosing outputs with maximum relative degrees is the key to efficient variable elimination that lowers the number of required coefficients (see for example [30]).
-In differential equations, constraints, and cost functions, unnecessary variables are substituted with successive derivatives of
+While it was known since [36] that it is numerically efficient to eliminate the control, it was emphasized in [25,33] that it is possible to reduce the problem further.
+Choosing outputs with maximum relative degrees is the key to

-Keywords and phrases: Optimal control, inversion, adjoint states, normal form the chosen outputs.
+Keywords and phrases.
+Optimal control, inversion, adjoint states, normal form.

+$^{^1}$ Centre Automatique et Systèmes, École Nationale Supérieure des Mines de Paris, 35 rue Saint-Honoré, 77305 Fontainebleau Cedex, France; chaplais@cas.ensmp.fr efficient variable elimination that lowers the number of required coefficients (see for example [30]).
+In differential equations, constraints, and cost functions, unnecessary variables are substituted with successive derivatives of the chosen outputs.
 For that reason, it is a smart choice to represent these outputs with basis functions that can be easily differentiated.
-A prime example are B-splines functions as in the software package NTG [27].
-Other possibilities, such as Legendre pseudospectral differentiation, or Chebyshev approximations of the derivatives are presented in [36] and [15, 16] respectively.
-When combined to a NLP solver (such as NPSOL [20] for instance), this can induce drastic speed-ups in numerical solving [2, 27, 29, 41].
-The best-case scenario is full feedback linearization (as implied by flatness [18, 19]) considered theoretically, numerically in [17, 31, 33, 35, 40], and in practice in [26].
+A prime example are B-splines functions as in the software package NTG [26].
+Other possibilities, such as Legendre pseudospectral differentiation, or Chebyshev approximations of the derivatives are presented in [35] and [15,16] respectively.
+When combined to a NLP solver (such as NPSOL [20] for instance), this can induce drastic speed-ups in numerical solving [2,26,29,40].
+The best-case scenario is full feedback linearization (as implied by flatness [18,19]) considered theoretically, numerically in [17,32,34,39,41], and in practice in [27].